Trayvon Martin's killer leaves Florida jail

 Police initially declined to arrest Zimmerman, citing Florida's "Stand Your Ground" law, which allows people to use deadly force when they believe they are in danger of being killed or suffering great bodily harm.

 The lack of an arrest led thousands to march in protest rallies in Sanford and across the country.
-The public outrage also forced the Sanford police chief and the regularly assigned prosecutor for the case to step aside.
+The public outrage also forced the Sanford police chief and regularly assigned prosecutor to step aside.

-Bill Lee, who was head of the Sanford Police Department when Martin was shot dead, had been expected to resign on Monday night under terms of a formal separation agreement.
+Bill Lee, who was head of the Sanford Police Department when Martin was shot dead, was to resign on Monday night under terms of a formal separation agreement, the city said.

-But the city commission voted 3-2 to reject Lee's resignation, saying he should remain on paid administrative leave pending the outcome of a probe into police handling of the case.

 At the Friday hearing, Zimmerman apologized to Martin's family, stunning a rapt courtroom after he appeared in a suit and tie and with shackles around his waist and wrists.